Implementing WAV Audio in .NET Applications

 MediaBlock encoderBlock = settings.CreateBlock();

-// Use the encoder block in your media pipeline
+// Integrate the encoder block into your media pipeline

 IEnumerable<string> formats = WAVEncoderSettings.GetFormatList();